nandhag29/nbadraftprediction/README.md

 By: Nandha Gopikannan, Richie Fleming, Dillon New

 This project aims to predict whether a basketball player will be drafted to the NBA based on their statistics.
-The prediction is made using machine learning models trained on historical data.
+The prediction is made using classifier models trained on historical data.

 ## Getting Started